Drugtor/Data_Wizard/README.md

 # Data_visualisation
-My Visualisation Project for quick and dirty data science This Version includes support for multiple Filetypes / CSV encodings (not bug tested yet).
+My Visualisation Project for quick and dirty data science This Version includes support for multiple Filetypes / CSV encodings.
 This is not meant for in depth analysis.
 Just a quick overview of raw data so you can get an idea of the results of your experiment.